 FOOD SECURITY SNAPSHOT

-Inflation rates declined in 2014 mainly due to stronger currency and lower global food prices
+Inflation rates forecast to further decrease in 2018 due to declining global food prices

 According to the International Monetary Fund, the average inflation rate, dropped from +3.6 percent in 2016 to ‑0.4 percent in 2017 due to the decline of global food prices and a less accommodative monetary policy.
 In 2018, the average inflation rate is forecast to further decrease to ‑1.1 percent.

 About 50 000 refugees from Central African Republic estimated to be living in country